konsumer/pciinfo/README.md

 ### OSX

-You will need to install the kext in `bin/darwin/directhw.tgz` for this to work.
+You will need to install `bin/DirectHW.pkg` for this to work.
+It will install DirectHW.kext in your system directory.

-Extract the kext, then install with `sudo kextutil DirectHW.kext`.
-Alternately, you can install the kext using [this method](http://www.macbreaker.com/2012/01/how-to-manually-install-kexts.html).
-I only have a Hackintosh to test on, so I haven't tested if these work on a actual-Mac.

-Eventually, I will [put this in a pkg](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KEXTConcept/KEXTConceptPackaging/packaging_tutorial.html) or write code around installing it, so it's automated & get some actual-Mac testing in to see if it works.

 ### Windows